Chemistry Work Study Program

 Lab assistants receive specialized laboratory and safety training.
 They also become very well acquainted with the computers and instruments.
 It’s also a great way to get to know the faculty better.

-If you are an accepted first-year student or a current student and are interested in applying for a lab assistant job please contact...
+If you are If you are an accepted first-year student or a current student and are interested in applying for a lab assistant job, please contact Kimberly Del Sesto.